TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          Possibility to define user functions to filter out child items.

-         This is useful in special scenarios when used in conjunction with a foreign_selector where only certain foreign records are allowed to be related to.
+         This is useful in special scenarios when used in conjunction with a :ref:`foreign_selector <columns-inline-properties-foreign-selector>`
+         where only certain foreign records are allowed to be related to.

-         For further documentation on this feature, see the :ref:`"filter" documentation under TYPE: "group"<columns-group-filter>`.
+         For further documentation on this feature, see the :ref:`"filter" documentation under TYPE: "group"<columns-group-properties-filter>`.

    Scope
          Display / Proc.

+.. _columns-inline-properties-mm:

+MM
+~~

 .. container:: table-row